 Get Help From a Doctor

 If you have unexplained stomach pain that is prolonged or repeated, you need to visit a doctor.
 If you discover that you have an ulcer it's important to get medical treatment and advice.
-If your problem is an ulcer and you're waiting for prescribed medications to work, however, dietary and lifestyle changes could be a big help in relieving your pain and in preventing another ulcer from forming.
+If your problem is an ulcer and you're waiting for prescribed medications to work, however, dietary and lifestyle changes could be a big help in relieving your pain and perhaps in preventing another ulcer from forming.

 © 2013 Linda Crampton